DrKembhavi-s/DrKembhavi-s.github.io/_posts/2026-01-03-The-Ayurveda-Paradox-How-Ayurveda-Graduates-Are-Fueling-India's-Antibiotic-Crisis.md

 This isn't just hypocrisy.
 This is willful negligence.

-## Modern Medicine Must Clean Its Own House—But That Doesn't Absolve UsBefore we go further, let's be absolutely clear about something: Modern medicine is rightly acknowledging that antibiotic overuse and misuse within its own system is causing catastrophic problems.
+## Modern Medicine Must Clean Its Own House—But That Doesn't Absolve Us: Before we go further, let's be absolutely clear about something: Modern medicine is rightly acknowledging that antibiotic overuse and misuse within its own system is causing catastrophic problems.
 MBBS doctors, surgeons, and specialists contribute significantly to antibiotic resistance through unnecessary prescriptions, inadequate patient education, and failure to follow antibiotic stewardship protocols.

 This is modern medicine's problem to resolve.
 They need to educate their fraternity, enforce stricter prescribing guidelines, improve diagnostic practices, and hold their practitioners accountable.
 The modern medical establishment bears primary responsibility for addressing antibiotic resistance within their system.